yohasebe/wp2txt/README.md

 ## Wikipedia Dump File

+### Option 1: Auto-download (Recommended)

+WP2TXT can automatically download Wikipedia dumps.
+Just specify the language code:

+    $ wp2txt --lang=ja -o ./text

+The dump will be downloaded to `~/.wp2txt/cache/` and cached for future use.
+You can check or clear the cache:

+    $ wp2txt --cache-status           # Show cache status
+    $ wp2txt --cache-clear            # Clear all cache
+    $ wp2txt --cache-clear --lang=ja  # Clear cache for Japanese only

+### Option 2: Manual Download

 Download the latest Wikipedia dump file for the desired language at a URL such as

     https://dumps.wikimedia.org/enwiki/latest/enwiki-latest-pages-articles.xml.bz2